rdf-connect/LDES-Solid-Server/README.md

 # ldes-solid-server

 Linked data event stream components to configure a community solid server that exposes a LDES.
-Currently only a mongodb backend is supported.
+Currently, only a MongoDB backend is supported.

 ### What is a Linked Data Event Stream